digitalbridgekit/hardhat-starter-kit/README.md

-# Example code to understand Chainlink Keepers
+# Example code to understand Chainlink Keepers, based on an auxiliary contract.

 **The main idea of this example is to create an auxiliary contract called "KeeperSimulation" to manually try and adjust the Keeper prior to registration in the keeper network.**